viincenb/epidocker/README.md

 ## Update

-To update your epidocker, just run `sudo npm update -g epidocker`
+To update your epidocker, just run `epidocker update` (since 1.1.3), it will check for updates and do the update if necessary.

 ## Usage